-Under California law, a robbery, in violation of Penal Code 211 through 215, is a very serious offense.
-Robbery is a “strike” offense under California Three Strikes Law, if you are convicted of robbery you will face state prison time, massive fines, and a strike on your record under California’s three strikes law, which results in even harsher penalties if you are ever convicted of another crime.
+Under California law, a robbery, in violation of California Penal Code sections 211 through 215, is a very serious offense.
+Robbery is considered a “strike” offense under California’s Three Strikes law.
+If you are convicted of robbery, you will face state prison time, massive fines, and a “strike” on your record, which results in even harsher penalties if you are ever convicted of another crime.

-If you or a loved one are charged with robbery in Los Angeles County, it is essential you contact a qualified criminal defense lawyer to fight for you.
+If you or a loved one is charged with robbery in Los Angeles County or elsewhere in Southern California, it is essential that you contact a qualified criminal defense lawyer to fight for you.

 Theft vs. Robbery